nozzlegear/Shopify-Prime/README.md

 ### Uninstalling your app

-n cases where user intervention is not required, you can send a request to a Shopify shop to force it to uninstall your application.
+In cases where user intervention is not required, you can send a request to a Shopify shop to force it to uninstall your application.
 After sending this request, the shop access token will be immediately revoked and invalidated.

 Uninstalling an application is an irreversible operation.
 Be entirely sure that you no longer need to make API calls for the shop in which the application has been installed.